Pamela’s on the Hudson, Photo by Rascal Creative

 Dreaming of lazy summer afternoons filled with cold Hudson Valley beer and tons of sunshine?
 You can find just that at Clemson’s Middletown and New Paltz locations.
 The former has its own shaded beer garden, while the latter has a charming umbrella-ed patio.
 Wherever you go, lean into Clemson’s brewpub vibe with a hearty burger like the Big Bad Wolf, which comes with applewood-smoked bacon, bacon aioli, onion jam, Taylor ham, and smoked gouda.

 As its many loyal customers can attest, any of Cosimo’s four restaurants are a must for Italian staples from arancini to crispy polenta.
-Your meal can be as casual as a wood-fired pizza and a glass of white sangria made with Brotherhood’s riesling, or as indulgent as the lobster risotto with a perfectly paired Italian pinot grigio.
+Your meal can be as casual as a wood-fired pizza and a glass of white sangria made with Brotherhood’s Riesling, or as indulgent as the lobster risotto with a perfectly paired Italian pinot grigio.
 All locations have patio seating, and the Poughkeepsie restaurant even has a bocce court.

 Outdoor dining options at this Grandma-style Italian restaurant include sidewalk seating on Broadway and a more intimate rooftop patio called The Garden.
 Have Donna’s sling you some popular pies, like the Drunk Uncle, drowning in vodka sauce, mozzarella cheese, fennel pepperoni and pepperoncini, and red onion; or treat yourself to a tangy and savory shrimp scampi — with a limoncello spritz, of course.
 Throughout the summer months, catch some live jazz or summer concerts from the nearby Troy Summer Square.

-The two-tier backyard dining area of this Croation restaurant is a beautiful surprise: on the top level you’re overlooking the garden, and the lower level puts you right next to towering grapevines, fig trees, and the restaurant’s own vegetable garden.
+The two-tier backyard dining area of this Croatian restaurant is a beautiful surprise: on the top level you’re overlooking the garden, and the lower level puts you right next to towering grapevines, fig trees, and the restaurant’s own vegetable garden.
 The menu features roasted meats, grilled fish, fresh vegetables, and more, all from the outdoor wood-fired oven.
 The succulent lamb cooked “under the bell” is a favorite.

 Stroll on over to the Catskill waterfront for seafood dining that will please any palate.
-Keep it American with the New England clam chowder and Maryland crab cakes or make a metaphorical journey to the Mediterranean with Shrimp Fresca, a shrimp scampi pasta in roasted garlic oil, and the pan-seared sea scallops with rosemary-infused olive oil.
+Keep it American with the New England clam chowder and Maryland crab cakes or make a metaphorical journey to the Mediterranean with Shrimp Fresca, a shrimp scampi linguini pasta in roasted garlic oil, and the pan-seared sea scallops with rosemary-infused olive oil.
 Feel free to arrive by car or by boat, then keep the outdoor vibes going with a patio seat by the water.

 Fortify yourself before or after a day of antiquing in Cold Spring with a visit to this historic site.
 Built in 1832, the inn features a covered, outdoor porch with views of West Point, Storm King Mountain, and the Hudson River.
-Start the day with brunch and a walk outside at Dockside Park, or end the day with one of their prime, dry-aged, hand-cut steaks or market-fresh fish.
+Start the day with brunch and a walk outside at Dockside Park, or end the day with one of the prime, dry-aged, hand-cut steaks or market-fresh fish.

 Dine indoors or out for breakfast, lunch, or brunch in this family-owned and -operated Albany eatery.
 The aptly named restaurant has a picturesque garden patio tucked behind — you guessed it — an iron gate.
 It’s connected to the historic Holroyd Mansion, giving patrons a blend of history and eclectic taste thanks to the rock ’n’ roll-themed interior.
 The menu includes gluten-free and vegan-friendly café fare, and many of the ingredients are sourced from local farmers and businesses.